 Estrogen is good for sleep, mood, and libido

-Our main estrogen—estradiol—sensitizes the brain to oxytocin and dopamine and triggers the release of serotonin.
+Our main estrogen, estradiol, sensitizes the brain to oxytocin and dopamine and boosts serotonin.
 It supports healthy mood and sleep and is also important for skin, bone health, insulin sensitivity, metabolic rate, and libido.

 Too little estrogen can cause depression and severe insomnia, which is why taking estrogen can relieve those symptoms.

 Too much estrogen can cause symptoms because it stimulates the mast cells and histamine.
 Read The curious link between estrogen and mast cells and histamine.
-Estrogen is a hormone to keep in check.
+Estrogen is a great hormone but needs to be kept in check.

 How to keep estrogen in check

-• Ensure adequate progesterone.
-Progesterone down-regulates and calms tissue.
-The only way to make progesterone is with regular, healthy ovulation.
+- Ensure adequate progesterone.
+Progesterone counterbalances estrogen and shelters tissue (including breast tissue) from estrogen’s stimulating effects.
+During the reproductive years, the only way to make progesterone is with regular, healthy ovulation.
 After menopause, the only way to have progesterone is to take micronized progesterone, not progestin.
 Read The crucial difference between progesterone and progestins.

-• Stabilize receptors with iodine.
-Iodine deficiency causes tissue to overreact to estrogen.
-Consider supplementing iodine to calm the body’s response to estrogen.
+- Stabilize receptors with iodine.
+Iodine deficiency can make tissue (including breast tissue) hyperreactive to estrogen.
+Consider supplementing with iodine to calm the body’s response to estrogen.

-• Don’t be insulin resistant.
-Insulin is a growth hormone and promotes cell division in hormone-sensitive tissues like uterus, breasts, and prostate.
-Furthermore, the pattern of weight gain associated with insulin resistance increases the activity of aromatase which converts testosterone to estrogen.
+- Identify and correct insulin resistance because insulin is a growth hormone and promotes cell division in hormone-sensitive tissues, such as the uterus and breasts.
+Furthermore, the pattern of weight gain associated with insulin resistance can increase estrogen via increased activity of the enzyme aromatase.

 A modern approach to hormone therapy